sanaz997/TPDDAES_Control/README.md

 ## TPDDAEs_Stabilization

 This MATLAB software package provides stability analysis and stabilization tools for linear time-periodic delay differential algebraic equations (TPDDAEs).
 The presented toolbox can deal with the time delay systems of the retarded type.
 These systems are assumed to be given in state-space form.
-In other words, we study the software toolbox accepts the systems of the form:
+In other words, we study the software toolbox that accepts the systems of the form:

  $$
 \begin{equation}